Cue Recording Studios in Falls Church, Va. is a great professional venue to record voice demo tapes for actors in northern Virginia.

 Nico Greetham (left) is a 2013 acting student of Cheryl Felicia Rhoads (right) from northern Virginia who won a place in the Top Ten Tour of The Fox TV Show: So You Think You Can Dance.

 Nico said this in March 2014.
 "Dance is a performance and acting is part of that.
 Cheryl Felicia Rhoads was my first acting coach, starting in 2013.
-My first acting classes I didn't know what to expect.
+For my first acting classes I didn't know what to expect.
 With Cheryl's positive energy and warm heart I immediately felt comfortable in her class.
 Her approachable methods of teaching and explanations of the industry prepared me and fueled confidence for my auditions.
 Cheryl goes above and beyond for her students.
 After my first set of classes were complete, Cheryl sent my monologue to producer, writer, and director Nina May, resulting in my first short film.
 I landed the lead role, thus giving me a wonderful experience, new connections, and a more defined resume.
 Cheryl is so well connected in the industry, she has introduced me to many amazing people and has taught me a lot about networking.
 I am currently living in LA, taking class from manager Linda Henrie, who I met through Ms Cheryl, and am living my dream.
 I will always be grateful for all that Cheryl has done for me and look forward to future work in both dancing and acting."

 If you need a one-one-one private class to prepare for an audition, Cheryl Felicia Rhoads offers private lessons.
-To find out when a private appointment might be available, email Cheryl Rhoads at email@example.com.
+To find out when a private appointment might be available, email Cheryl Rhoads at [email protected].

 Or, you may also call Cheryl at 703-536-5786.